 The Block Table

 Paths describe entry points to the Block.
 Each Block has one or more Paths associated with it.
-Sometimes a turnout must be set a certain way to use a Path; Bean Settings carry that information.
-Paths and Bean Settings are set up automatically for Blocks defined in a Layout Editor panel.
+Sometimes a Turnout must be set a certain way to use a Path; Bean Settings carry that information.
+Paths and Bean Settings are set up automatically for Blocks defined in a Layout Editor Panel.
 They can also be set up in a script.
 There is currently no way to manually enter Paths or Bean Settings.
 Paths and Bean Settings are not shown in the Block Table, and are described here only for completeness.

-For use in automatically running trains, a length attribute and a curvature attribute may optionally be assigned to a Block.
-These optional attributes are entered manually in this table.
-If trains will not be run automatically through a Block, there is no need to add these attributes.
+For use in automatically running Trains, a Length attribute and a Curvature attribute may optionally be assigned to a Block.
+These optional attributes are entered manually in this Table.
+If Trains will not be run automatically through a Block, there is no need to add these attributes.

-System Name - The system name of the Block.
+System Name - The System Name of the Block.
 There is no functional requirement for a type letter in the System Name of a Block, but by convention we use 'B' for 'Block'.
 The default implementation is not system-specific, so a system letter of 'I' is appropriate.
 This leads to system names like "IB201".

-User Name - The user name of the Block.
-The user name of a Block created here may be set to any text.
-The user name for a Block created by Layout Editor is set by Layout Editor and should not be changed.
+User Name - The User Name of the Block.
+The User Name of a Block created here may be set to any text.
+The User Name for a Block created by Layout Editor is set by Layout Editor and should not be changed.

-Value - This is the string value of whatever object the block is carrying.
+Value - This is the string value of whatever object the Block is carrying.
 Usually, this will either be a message or a Throttle object.
 If you modify this, it's stored in the Block as a string.
-There is currently no way to manually add a Throttle object to a block from the table.
-More information on block tracking
+There is currently no way to manually add a Throttle object to a Block from the table.
+More information on Block tracking

 Comment - You may enter any text in this field that will help you distinguish this Block from other Blocks, or provide useful notes about its use.

-Direction - The current direction stored in the block.
+Direction - The current direction stored in the Block.

 Length (optional) - Displays the length of the Block.
 Optionally, you may enter the length of the Block here.
 The length is used for automatic running of trains.
-If '0.0' is displayed, the length has not been entered.
+If '0.0' is displayed, the length has not yet been entered.
 The entered length should be the actual length of the Block on the model railroad layout.
-Length is entered and displayed in either inches or centimeters, depending on which unit is requested at the bottom of the Block Table.
+Length is entered and displayed in either inches or centimeters, depending on which unit is requested at the bottom of the Block Table pane.

-Curvature (optional) - Displays the curvature selected for the track in the Block.
+Curvature (optional) - Displays the Curvature selected for the track in the Block.
 Curvature is used for automatic running of trains, and need not be entered if trains will not be run automatically.
 Curvature, if present, indicates to the computer that it should slow the train as it runs through the Block.
-If None or Gradual are selected, an automatic train will proceed at normal speed.
-Tight should be selected if the train should slow down some; Severe should be selected if the train should slow by a maximum amount.
+If None or Gradual is selected, an automatic train will proceed at normal speed.
+Tight should be selected if the train should slow down somewhat; Severe should be selected if the train should slow by a maximum amount.
 If the Block has variable curvature, your selection should be made according to the most limiting part of the Block.

-State Shows the current state of the block, Occupied or UnOccupied
+State Shows the current state of the block, Occupied or UnOccupied.

-Reporter The Reporter assigned to this block.
-See the Reporter table.
-Puts the Reporter Value into the Block value
+Reporter The Reporter assigned to this Block.
+See the Reporter Table.
+Puts the Reporter Value into the Block value.

 Use Current?
-If we consider the scenario whereby we want track a train around the layout, typically this is achieved via the use of Memory objects associated with Blocks.
+If we consider the scenario whereby we want to track a train around the layout, typically this is achieved via the use of Memory objects associated with Blocks.
 Until the train is known, we have nothing to track.
-Typically, we can manually type in the train ID into a panel and then this is tracked around the layout based on block occupancy.
+Typically, we can manually type the train ID into a pane and then this is tracked around the layout based on Block occupancy.
 If, however, we have an attached device that can provide us with the train ID, such as an RFID reader, we no longer need to manually type the train ID in - the reader does this for us.
 In essence, the reader is little more than an 'intelligent' sensor - not only can it sense that 'something' is there, it can tell us which something it is.